By: Tommy Eden, Attorney

 WASHINGTON — The Internal Revenue Service today released final guidance for small employers eligible to claim the new small business health care tax credit for the 2010 tax year.
 Today’s release includes a one-page form and instructions small employers will use to claim the credit for the 2010 tax year.

-Tommy Eden is a Lee County native, an attorney with Capell & Howard, P.C. and a member of the ABA Section of Labor and Employment Law, and on the EASHRM Board of Directors.
-He can be contacted at firstname.lastname@example.org or 334-501-1540.
+Tommy Eden is a Lee County native, an attorney with the local office of Constangy, Brooks & Smith, LLP and a member of the ABA Section of Labor and Employment Law and serves on the Board of Directors for the East Alabama SHRM Chapter.
+He can be contacted at email@example.com or 334-246-2901.
+Blog at www.alabamaatwork.com